What is an SSL certificate?

 SSL certificates create an encrypted connection and establish trust.

 One of the most important components of online business is creating a trusted environment where potential customers feel confident in making purchases.
 SSL certificates create a foundation of trust by establishing a secure connection.
-To ensure visitors their connection is secure, browsers provide visual cues, such as a lock icon or a green bar.
+To assure visitors their connection is secure, browsers provide special visual cues that we call EV indicators -- anything from a green padlock to branded URL bar.

 SSL certificates have a key pair: a public and a private key.
 These keys work together to establish an encrypted connection.
 The certificate also contains what is called the “subject,” which is the identity of the certificate/website owner.